ericr6/iexec_workshop/README.md

 Your account must be topped up with RLC in order to trigger the execution of an application.

 ## 9. Run the dApp with privacy preserving

+Nilearn is unfortunately not available within SGX, development of the SGX compatible docker image is in progress.

+The Nilearn docker image has to be customized and it has not been realized yet..

+Today, an app developer can't realize the modification by his own.

+Solution to automatically modified container are coming, but this is a active R&D topics, progressing at a fast pace.

+We propose to introduce the workflow with an existing use case, using Blender, a 3d rendering software, with private data.

+The workflow will be exactly the same.

+The tutorial will be update asap.

-The feature is only available within the SDK.
+Privacy preserving feature is only available within the SDK.

-In this section, you will manage a private execution on a cloud environment and will use and pay for a computing resources.
+In this section, you will manage a private execution on a cloud environment and using remote machine.

+**The host will never get access to your code, your data input and the results.**

-Privacy is provided by design, and the worker
+Privacy is provided by design, mixing blockchain and TEE solution.

-   ### 9.0 specific dapp.
+   ### 9.0 Specific dapp.

    The docker image used needs customization to run in Trust Execution Environments.
-   Today, application has to be prepared and it is not an easy step, but sgx is an emerging technology and tools to port docker application are progressing fast.
+   Today, application has to be prepared and it is not an easy step, but sgx is an emerging technology and tools to port docker application are progressing at a fast pace.

    ### 9.1 Encrypt and push data on a public server

 Let’s locally encrypt the data and push it on a public file hosting service, so that the worker is able to access it: